Visa policy of the Schengen Area: Reciprocity

-Some Annex II countries and territories also impose minor restrictions on nationals of EU or Schengen states that are not considered a breach of reciprocity by the EU.
-Australia, Canada, New Zealand, South Korea and the United States require an electronic authorisation before travel, similar to the EU's own planned ETIAS.
-Canada also requires a visa from nationals of Romania not holding electronic passports.
-Israel requires a visa from nationals of Germany born before 1928, which is issued free of charge if they were not involved with the Nazi Party.
+Some Annex II countries and territories also impose minor restrictions on nationals of certain or all EU/Schengen states that are not considered a breach of reciprocity by the EU.
+Australia, Canada, Israel, New Zealand, Saint Kitts and Nevis, South Korea, the United Kingdom and the United States require an electronic authorisation before travel, similar to the EU's own planned ETIAS.
+Canada also requires a visa from nationals of Romania with non-electronic passports.
+El Salvador requires nationals of Bulgaria and Croatia to buy tourist cards on arrival.
+Israel requiress nationals of Germany born before 1928 to hold a visa, which is issued free of charge if they were not involved with the Nazi Party.
 Montserrat requires an electronic visa from nationals of Croatia.
-The United States also requires a visa from nationals of Hungary born outside Hungary.
+The United States limits the validity of its electronic authorisation for nationals of Hungary to one year and a single use, and requires a visa for those born outside Hungary.

+Australia still imposes some minor visa requirements on five nationalities under its eVisitor program.
+In the second quarter of 2024, tourism application approval rates were very low for nationals of Romania (62.6%), Croatia (71.5%), Bulgaria (78.1%), Lithuania (82.1%), and Latvia (84.8%).
+Since 2022, approval rates for these countries have ranged between 62-89%, while in all other Schengen states the approval rate has never dropped below 95%.

 Stays exceeding 90 days

-In general, third-country nationals staying more than 90 days in the Schengen Area as a whole or in Bulgaria, Cyprus or Romania require either a long-stay visa for less than a year or a residence permit for longer periods.
+In general, third-country nationals staying more than 90 days in the Schengen Area as a whole or in Cyprus require either a long-stay visa for less than a year or a residence permit for longer periods.

 Although long-stay visas issued by these countries have a uniform design, the procedures and conditions for issuing them are usually determined by each individual country.
 For example, some Schengen countries require applications for long-stay visas to be made in the applicant's home country, while other Schengen countries permit them after arrival.
 Some procedures may vary depending on the applicant's country as well.
 In some situations, such as for study, the procedures and conditions for long-stay visas have been harmonised among all issuing states.
 Each country is also free to establish its own conditions for residence permits.

 Third-country nationals who are long-term residents of an EU or Schengen state (except Ireland and Denmark) may also acquire the right to move to and settle in another of these states without losing their legal status and social benefits.
 The Van Der Elst visa rule allows third-country nationals employed in the EU single market to work temporarily in another EU single market country for the same employer under certain conditions.